hajkr/slovene-stemmer/README.md

 # Slovene Stemmer

 A basic implementation of a stemmer for Slovene language.
+It's not perfect, but it works for most cases.

 Inspired by the never implemented snowball version: